 I have had a few treatments over the years to help add a bit of volume.
-Nowadays, I wouldn’t consider myself as having large lips, but the treatments have definitely plumped up what I thought I was missing.
-If you, too, are curious about getting lip fillers, here are some of my essential tips.
+Nowadays, I wouldn’t consider myself as having large lips, but the lip injections have definitely plumped up what I thought I was missing.
+If you, too, are curious about getting lip injections, here are some of my essential tips.

 1. Choose your injector wisely.

 What I love most about Dr. Z’s approach to lips is that he focuses on accentuating your natural shape and lips’ proportions, but of course, I am biased (I am married to him, after all!).

 Before you let anyone touch your pout, you need to do your research to find a qualified, licensed injector for you.
 I suggest you ask your friends who they see, and that you look at any recommended doctor’s before and after photos.
 If you are looking for a subtle enlargement to your lips and your doctor of choice shows only photos of lips that look overinflated, then that is likely not the right doctor for you.
 (Bigger isn’t always better!)